Mooers Realty Maine Real Estate Blog

 The current, local real estate market report for Maine.
-It's huge for the agent, broker, the buyer and seller too for the best adjustment of "sales".
-To catch the market wind that is out there to harness.
+It's huge for the agent, broker, the buyer and seller too for being up to speed.
+The best adjustment of "sales".
+To catch the Maine real estate market wind that is out there to harness.

 Prices, sales volume of listings, the sale to original price ratio is huge.

-Today's real estate professional can not just trust his gut and Jedi Ninja instincts to be cat like sharp.
-The numbers, accurate fresh figures don't like and tell the tale.
+Today's Maine real estate professional can not just trust his gut and Jedi Ninja instincts to be cat like sharp all the time.
+The numbers, accurate fresh figures don't lie and tell the tale.
 Knowing the active median list price, the sold median sale price.
-Don't like the DOM (days on market) or other catchy abbreviations let your eyes gloss over and put you to sleep.
+Don't like the DOM (days on market) or other catchy abbreviations that let your eyes gloss over and put you to sleep.